Every winter we are inundated with stories about the latest horrible, no good, very bad flu season.

-I got a flu vaccine the next day and have had one every year since, even though my son has long since outgrown his egg allergies.
-It's just the responsible, sensible thing to do.
+I got a flu vaccine the next day, and have done so every year since even though my son has long since outgrown his egg allergies.
+It's the responsible, sensible thing to do.

-With the centennial of this deadly epidemic in 1918, those stories are resurrected and analyzed.
-We must listen.
+We must pay attention.
 We must give the flu the respect it is due.

 10 Things to Know about the Flu